 Boosting candidate outreach and assessment – attracting more quality applications

-Using applications that merge digital video and predictive analysis, enterprises are excited about the potential AI has to offer to recruiters.
-As per recent findings, AI can help with assessment of candidates speeding up the process without compromising on quality.
-For example, a video call based interview of 15 minutes can be turned into a set of 20,000 data points on facial movements, intonation, word choice, etc. to assess candidates.
+Using applications that merge digital video and predictive analysis, enterprises are excited about the potential AI’s Role in HRM which has to offer to recruiters.
+As per recent findings, AI can help with the assessment of candidates speeding up the process without compromising on quality.
+For example, a video call-based interview of 15 minutes can be turned into a set of 20,000 data points on facial movements, intonation, word choice, etc. to assess candidates.

 Slick on-boarding with automation

-On-boarding gets extreme with mundane tasks thereby distracting the HRs from their usual job responsibilities that they ought to do – cultivating skills, addressing issues and produce more opportunities within the organization.
+On-boarding gets extreme with mundane tasks thereby distracting the HRs from their usual job responsibilities that they ought to do – cultivating skills, addressing issues, and producing more opportunities within the organization.
 AI has an exciting role to play here.
-Bots are deployed as virtual colleagues who’ll help with creating new profiles, streamlining resumes and also answer the staff with questions on insurance, employee benefits, organization policies, etc.
+Bots are deployed as virtual colleagues who’ll help with creating new profiles, streamlining resumes, and also answer the staff with questions on insurance, employee benefits, organization policies, etc.

 Responding to Applications and answering candidates’ queries

 A company is nothing short of a brand.
 According to a report, around 22% of millennia await a response of getting in touch with a brand within 10 minutes.
 The importance of speed in reaching customers, or in this case, applicants, is of utmost importance these days, as it can be a decisive factor in whether you lose a good candidate to a highly responsive one.
 Moreover, queries concerning applications, etc. have to be answered.
 So, AI can step into this and expedite the task.